mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 That was one point.
 The second point was that I always felt tired [...] when I came back from school, so I sat down at the bottom of the stairs, and then always I sighed, loudly.
 So my father scolded me: “Don’t sigh!
 Stop sighing.” *[He laughs.]*

 And then after that, when I went to high school, I practiced *judo*.
-That practice of *judo* was pretty good for me, because I could use myself very initiatively – instead of waiting for something to do, or always accepting myself, you know, not initiatively, always withdrawing, looking at myself objectively.
-That’s why consciously or unconsciously I criticized myself, so [that] criticism made me tired.
+That practice of *judo* was pretty good for me, because I could use myself very initiatively – instead of waiting for something to do, or always accepting myself not initiatively, always withdrawing, looking at myself objectively.
+That’s why consciously or unconsciously I criticized myself; so [that] criticism made me tired.
 Even a child does in that way.

 So, that’s why my father scolded me very much, but I didn’t understand.
 So, when I went to high school, we had to practice *judo*, with no excuse.
 That was pretty good medicine for me, because I did something positively, initiatively, using my life.
 There was no chance to look at myself objectively, criticizing myself.
 That was pretty good for me.
 I realized I can do something positively, I can do something pretty good.
 So since then, I didn’t feel tired so much.
 The practice of judo was very hard work, physically, but I didn’t feel tired.

-So, since then, I really understand myself, that I should do something positively.
-Positively or initiatively – moving towards something, by myself.
+So, since then, I really understand myself, that I should do something positively or initiatively – moving towards something, by myself.
 Concentrating on jumping in there, and finish, achieve something.
 Even if I cannot do it.

 Well, before you do [something], always there [is a question]: “I can do,” “I cannot do.”
 But anyway, let’s do it.
-Don’t do it blindly; as best as you can, you have to know; you have to understand something, well, as much as possible.
-But still you cannot see the clear answer, [whether] you can do [it] or you cannot do [it].
+Don’t do it blindly.
+As best as you can, you have to know, you have to understand something, well, as much as possible.
+But still you cannot see the clear answer [of whether] you can do [it] or you cannot do [it].
 But you should start to do [it].
 And then, it’s pretty good for us.

 But most people don’t do this.
 [They] always criticize, because [they] always try to get some clear answer, “I can do” or “I cannot do.”
 Sometimes you can see [whether you can do it]; sometimes there is something you cannot know.